 - The water flow comes out a little crooked

 4. Delta 567LF-PP Bathroom Faucet

-Delta makes some of the best faucets.
-567LF-PP is just another treat for people who loves simple and versatile design.
-This is a versatile faucet that can fit in both three holes and single-hole mounting system.
+Delta makes some of the best faucets, just like the 567LF-PP. It’s just another visual treat for those who love simple and versatile designs.
+This universal faucet can fit three holes and has a single-hole mounting system.
 The single-hole mounting is a bit popular as it demands lesser space.